hhfamilyworld/QR-Scanner/en/privacy_policy.md

 ---

-*This Privacy Policy is effective as of July 1, 2026.*
+*This Privacy Policy is effective as of June 24, 2026.*